 The injury can be physical, psychological, or financial and the responsible party can be an individual, a business, or a government entity.

 A personal injury is one that is done to a person’s body, mind, or emotions, and a personal injury lawsuit is a case that alleges this type of injury.
-The goals of a personal injury lawsuit are to identify and compel the responsible party to compensate the injured party for his or her damages.
-Contact our attorneys that concentrate on personal injury in Pikeville, Kentucky, for your free consultation today.
+The goals of personal injury cases are to identify and compel the responsible party to compensate the injured party for his or her damages.
+Contact our attorneys that concentrate on personal injury cases in Pikeville, Kentucky, for your free consultation today.

-Common types of personal injury incidents include:
+Common types of personal injury cases include:

 Each year, millions of people are injured – sometimes fatally – in motor vehicle accidents, involving cars, trucks, motorcycles, pedestrians, and bike riders.
 If you have been injured in a motor vehicle accident, either as a driver, passenger, or pedestrian, you may be entitled to monetary compensation for your personal injuries and financial loss.
 Don’t hesitate contacting lawyers for auto accidents.

 The negligence of doctors, nurses, hospitals, and other medical professionals can cause serious injuries.
 There are many different types of medical malpractice, including misdiagnosis, improper treatment, surgical errors, medication mistakes, pharmacy errors, birth injury, and failure to diagnose serious health conditions.